jescoin/Free-passwords-to-Prize-tournamemts/README.md

 Heyoo!
 With you again jescoin

+The file **chesscs.py** it's Chesscs club hack.
+So if you wanna get the all passwords from all close arenas use this file.

+if you wanna brute another close tournament use **another.py**

  Wanna get free money ( ~~almost~~ )?
 I have one solution.
 By my script you can guess every passwords to close tournaments.
 Lets go!
 -----------------------------------------------------------------------------------------------------------------------------------
  Let's take a look for [this tournament](https://lichess.org/tournament/QtrE1N4D) (Date: 28.09.24)